Skip to main content

 • perform query cost analysis

 And you're right; those needs are significantly diminished!
-But you still need to be careful about the queries you write.
-Though an attacker can no longer issue arbitrary queries against your GraphQL API, they can still take the queries you already have and issue them with their own carefully crafted inputs.
+But you still need to be careful about the documents you write.
+Though an attacker can no longer issue arbitrary documents against your GraphQL API, they can still take the documents you already have and issue them with their own carefully crafted inputs.

 Each of the above concerns still exists, but now it applies to just the trusted documents that your developers are writing, rather than runtime checks against arbitrary operations your server is receiving.
 You should check your documents before you persist them to ensure that they meet your requirements for safety; this is a one-time cost at document persistence time rather than a cost incurred for every request.